Find an AHIMA Program in Your State

-The American Health Information Management Association (AHIMA) has served the health information management needs of healthcare professionals for 90 years.
+The American Health Information Management Association (AHIMA) has served the needs of healthcare professionals for 90 years.
 AHIMA informs and advances health informatics and develops professional guidelines for the medical billing and coding industry.
-AHIMA leads the way in education and advocacy to help improve care at reduced costs for a healthier population.
+AHIMA leads the way in education and advocacy to improve care at reduced costs for healthier populations.

-AHIMA works with college administrators and faculty, government officials, and healthcare and health information professionals to advocate within the field of health informatics and develop resources for students and professionals.
-The association offers extensive resources and training opportunities, including online and in-person conferences, a published journal, an online library, and regular field updates.
+AHIMA works with college administrators and government officials, along with healthcare and health information professionals, to advocate for health informatics and develop resources for students and professionals.
+The association offers extensive resources and training opportunities, including online and in-person conferences, a print journal, an online library, and regular field updates.

 Frequently Asked Questions About AHIMA